romanvolodin/dynamic_parent/README.md

 ## Installation

-[Download the latest version](https://github.com/romanvolodin/dynamic_parent/releases/latest) of the add-on.
+- [Download the latest version](https://github.com/romanvolodin/dynamic_parent/releases/latest) of the add-on.
 You do not need to unpack the archive.
-Launch Blender, go to `Edit` →`Preferences...`.
-In the column on the left, click the `Add-ons` button.
+- Launch Blender, go to `Edit` →`Preferences...`
+- In the column on the left, click the `Add-ons` button.
 Then click the `Install...` button at the top.
-In the opened window, select the downloaded archive.
-Tick the checkbox to activate the add-on.
+- In the opened window, select the downloaded archive.
+- Tick the checkbox to activate the add-on.

 ## Usage